The Engraved "Mature Head" Large Cent Design Model

 A WINDOW INTO THE MIND OF CHRISTIAN GOBRECHT

-Among collectors of the proof Braided Hair large cent series (1840-1857), it is generally accepted that proof examples were struck both from specially-produced "proof-only" dies as well as from dies shared with circulation coinage.
+Among collectors of the proof Braided Hair large cent series (1840-1857), it is generally accepted that examples were struck both from specially-produced "proof-only" dies as well as from dies shared with circulation coinage.
 In the face of a lack of contemporary documentation regarding the purpose and mintage of these proof issues, this duality of striking style has invited the idea that all proof-only die varieties within the series are later restrikes, with the use of a common reverse die upon the proof-only varieties of 1841 and 1842, and a second common reverse die upon those of 1844 to 1849, seen by some as further indicative of these dates having been struck concurrently .
-However, the close study of a particular specimen of a proof-only die variety, dated 1843 and demonstrably struck within that year, suggests that these strikes are indeed original and calls into question any assumptions of backdating within the series as a whole.
+However, the close study of a particular specimen of a proof-only die variety, dated 1843 and demonstrably struck within that year, suggests that these proof-only dies are as a whole indeed original.

 Figure 1: From top to bottom, Petite Head and Mature Head types